 Alyson Shelton wrote and directed the award winning feature, Eve of Understanding.
-Currently, she's finishing up Issue #1 of Reburn, a comic with artist Elise McCall (Spy Island, Man-Eaters).
-Her essays have appeared on MsMagazine.com, Hobart Pulp, Survivor Lit and Little Old Lady (LOL) Comedy Blog.
+She wrote and created the comic, Reburn which successfully funded Issue #1 on Kickstarter at 300% and with over 400 backers in February 2021.
+She's now at work on Issue #2 with artist Elise McCall.
+Her original screenplay, The Night We Met, was just selected for the 2nd round of the 2021 Sundance Creative Producing Lab.
+Additionally, her essays have appeared on MsMagazine.com, Hobart Pulp, Survivor Lit and Little Old Lady (LOL) Comedy Blog.
 She lives in Los Angeles with her family where she juggles Zoom calls, reads and swims in the ocean.
-Follow her on Twitter and Instagram @byalysonshelton.
+Follow her on Twitter and Instagram@byalysonshelton..

 Alyson Shelton loves to create characters.
 She began with acting and dancing at a young age but realized she liked pouring herself into creating characters from their ideation.
 At Northwestern University, she earned a degree in Theatre and Creative Writing for the Media.
 After a couple of years in the "real world," she returned to academia, earning her Master of Fine Arts at University of Southern California in Cinematic Arts.
 For over a decade, Alyson poured herself into the world of Film and Television, working as a producer in non-fiction television and writing several screenplays including, Bright Side (Female Eye Film Festival workshop participant) and the award-winning film, Eve of Understanding, which she also directed.